jaxxor44/C182---Introduction-to-IT/Overview.md

 8. Scripting and Programing
 9. Basics and history of computing

-## Resources
+# Resources
 ![[printable flashcards.pdf]]
 ![[printable questions flashcards.pdf]]

-## Key take away
+# Key take away
 ## Meta Lessons
-- When you finish a course, export your notes and cards, then upload them to the WGU bulletin boards.
+- When you finish a course, export your notes and cards, then upload them to GitHub.
-### Obsidian
-- The naming scheme for new files is by module. e.g. `2.6 Computer systems` is inside the course folder, and is unit 2, module 6, and the module name.
-- Generate as many links within obsidian as possible.
-### Anki
-- the tagging scheme should be `.` delineated. e.g. `C182.3.5` for C182, unit 3, module 5.
-	- Tagging should also include the source of a card IF it is outside normal course content.